mattbolanos/andy/README.md

 **What is VSCode?** It's a free program that helps you edit code files.
 Think of it like Microsoft Word, but for websites.

 1. Go to [code.visualstudio.com](https://code.visualstudio.com)
-2. Click the big blue "Download" button
+2. Download it.
+It's free
 3. Run the installer and follow the setup wizard
 4. Open VSCode when installation is complete